Update September 2018:

-After years of reporting on child identity theft and credit freezes, KPIX Consumer-Investigative Reporter Julie Watts set out to freeze her own toddler’s credit.
-What she discovered led to a year-long series of editorial blogs that ultimately prompted a new state law and the following series of KPIX consumer reports.
+As a Consumer-Investigative reporter, I’ve covered child ID theft for years.
+So, when I became a mom I immediately set out to freeze my own toddler’s credit.
+What I discovered led to a year-long series of editorial blogs that ultimately prompted a new state law and a series of consumer reports.

 From medical records to insurance databases to school district computers, hackers are increasingly gaining access to our kids’ sensitive data.
 Research shows that kids could be 50 times more likely to have their identities stolen than adults, in part, because kids’ pristine credit records provide a blank slate for thieves and often go unchecked for more than 18 years.

-While a credit freeze is widely believed to be the single best tool to prevent financial ID theft, the credit bureaus still refuse to let most parents freeze their kids’ credit unless they live in a state where consumer protection laws specifically require the bureaus to allow it.
+A credit freeze is widely believed to be the single best tool to prevent financial ID theft.
+However, for years, the credit bureaus have refused to let parents freeze their kids’ credit unless they lived in a state where lawmakers had passed a law that forced the bureaus to allow child credit freezes.

 Click Below For Child Credit Freeze How-To:

-In “Why My Toddler Has a Credit Card,” Watts revealed the loophole that allowed her to freeze my daughter’s credit even though they lived in a state without a child credit freeze law.
+In “Why My Toddler Has a Credit Card,” I revealed a loophole I discovered that allowed me to freeze my daughter’s credit even though we lived in a state without a child credit freeze law.

-However, she quickly discovered that the credit bureaus themselves were putting the identities of both parents and children at risk by using antiquate protocols.
-In “How I Forced the Bureaus to Freeze My Child’s Credit,” she outlined those security risks and detailed the 6-month effort to encourage changes.
+In “How I Forced the Bureaus to Freeze My Child’s Credit,” I outlined the security risks, provided alternative and detailed the 6-month effort to encourage changes.

-For tips on how to freeze your kid’s credit, check out this first-of-its-kind “Step-By-Step Guide to Freeze Your Child’s Credit.”
+For tips on how to freeze your kid’s credit, check out our 2016 “Step-By-Step Guide to Freeze Your Child’s Credit.”